richardtallent/vue-object-merge/README.md

 ## Purpose
 This library was designed to efficiently and automatically merge changes into a Vue-managed object into that object.

-I really enjoy Vue and Vuex's -- update your state, and your UI will reactively update automatically.
+I really enjoy Vue and Vuex's philosophy -- update your state, and your UI will reactively update automatically.
 But what I don't enjoy is writing code to wire API JSON responses back into my Vue `data` or Vuex `state` objects (i.e., mutation functions):

 ``` JavaScript
 state: {